SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/prepare-ad-and-domains.md

 ## 2. Prepare Active Directory
 <a name="Step2"> </a>

 Now that the Active Directory schema has been extended, you can prepare other parts of Active Directory for Exchange 2016.
 During this step, Exchange will create containers, objects, and other items in Active Directory that it'll use to store information.
-The collection of all of the Exchange containers, objects, attributes, and so on, is called the Exchange organization.
+The collection of all of the Exchange containers, objects, attributes, and so on, is called the  *Exchange organization*  .

 Before you prepare Active Directory for Exchange, there are a few things to keep in mind: